 Demand means the number of people who want to buy the shares, and supply means the number of people who want to sell.
 While there is no perfect equation that tells us exactly how share prices will behave, several factors can affect demand and supply, such as:

-The best share dealing accounts in the UK:
+Here are some of the best share dealing accounts in the UK:

 Use our share dealing charges comparison table to get a sense of how each platform charges for regular investing and ad hoc share trading.